Deathraymind/obsidian/pages/Java Notes.md

 	      }
 	  }
 	  ```
-		- This basically is when we chain multiple methodes together. the above example is creating a string variable and is uising the class NumberFormat and methode getPercentInstance() but it then needs to be formated so instead of calling the variable in another line and isng the methode we just add .format and then the number
+		- This basically is when we chain multiple methods together. the above example is creating a string variable and is using the class NumberFormat and method getPercentInstance() but it then needs to be formatted so instead of calling the variable in another line and uisng the method we just add .format and then the number right to the end.
+-